nicolasmarie1/pcvs/docs/source/dev/contribution.rst

 #####################

-To contribute to pcvs, start by installing pcvs from the sources in a virtual env using the dev dependency as follow:
+To contribute to pcvs, start by installing pcvs from the sources in a virtual environment using the dev dependency as follows:

 .. code-block:: bash